 There were no clinically important differences between men and women in the types and incidence of adverse reactions.
 Because there were few patients whose race was reported as other than white, there are insufficient data to support a statement regarding the distribution of adverse reactions by race.

-The most commonly observed adverse reactions associated with the use of NEURONTIN in combination with other antiepileptic drugs in patients > 12 years of age, not seen at an equivalent frequency among placebo-treated patients, were somnolence, dizziness, ataxia, fatigue, and nystagmus.
-The most commonly observed adverse reactions reported with the use of NEURONTIN in combination with other antiepileptic drugs in pediatric patients 3 to 12 years of age, not seen at an equal frequency among placebo-treated patients, were viral infection, fever, nausea and/or vomiting, somnolence, and hostility [see WARNINGS AND PRECAUTIONS].
+The most common adverse reactions with NEURONTIN in combination with other antiepileptic drugs in pediatric patients 3 to 12 years of age, not seen at an equal frequency among placebo-treated patients, were viral infection, fever, nausea and/or vomiting, somnolence, and hostility [see WARNINGS AND PRECAUTIONS].

 Approximately 7% of the 2074 patients > 12 years of age and approximately 7% of the 449 pediatric patients 3 to 12 years of age who received NEURONTIN in premarketing clinical trials discontinued treatment because of an adverse reaction.
 The adverse reactions most commonly associated with withdrawal in patients > 12 years of age were somnolence (1.2%), ataxia (0.8%), fatigue (0.6%), nausea and/or vomiting (0.6%), and dizziness (0.6%).
 The adverse reactions most commonly associated with withdrawal in pediatric patients were emotional lability (1.6%), hostility (1.3%), and hyperkinesia (1.1%).

-Table 4 lists treatment-emergent signs and symptoms that occurred in at least 1% of NEURONTIN-treated patients > 12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the NEURONTIN group.
+Table 4 lists adverse reactions that occurred in at least 1% of NEURONTIN-treated patients > 12 years of age with epilepsy participating in placebo-controlled trials and were numerically more common in the NEURONTIN group.
 In these studies, either NEURONTIN or placebo was added to the patient's current antiepileptic drug therapy.
-Adverse reactions were usually mild to moderate in intensity.

-Adverse Reaction Incidence in Controlled Add-On Trials In Patients > 12 years
+Placebo-Controlled Add-On Trials In Epilepsy Patients > 12 years of age